-Of course, every person's workflow will be unique, depending on many different factors: for example, what you shoot, whether you shoot professionally or as a hobbyist, what you use your images for, how you back up your images, and so on and so on, but I thought it might be helpful to see my workflow written out, even if all it it does is give you a jumping off point to creating your own exclusive workflow.
+In this post, I'm going to show you an example workflow for working in Lightroom.
+Every person's workflow will be unique, depending on many different factors: for example, what you shoot, whether you shoot professionally or as a hobbyist, what you use your images for, how you back up your images, and so on and so on, but it should give you a jumping off point to creating your own exclusive workflow.

 STEP ONE: Upload & Import